top of page

 • your chest tightens before a difficult conversation

-• you say yes when you meant no,
+• you say yes when part of you wanted to say no

 This isn’t weakness.
-It’s your body doing what it’s wired to do — support you, and keep you steady enough to function.
+It’s your body responding in the fastest way it knows how — to keep you steady enough to function.

-Without this awareness, it’s easy to misread your own signals:
+Without this lens, it’s easy to misread your own signals:

 • “Why can small things suddenly feel too much?”